Non-Gaming & Non-Sports Wagering Vendors

 PLEASE NOTE: The Commission will only accept paper copies of:

-3) Vendor Change of Information Form 1023U; and the
+1) Vendor Change of Information Form 1023U; and the

-4) Casino’s Declaration: Emergency Usage of Non-Approved Vendor Services, Form 1024.
+2) Casino’s Declaration: Emergency Usage of Non-Approved Vendor Services, Form 1024.

 Paper copies of Form 1021, Form 1021CC and Form 1023 are obsolete and will no longer be accepted.
 All information required to complete these three forms will now be submitted electronically through the MLGCA online licensing system.
 FORMS 1021, 1021CC and 1023 ARE PROVIDED FOR REFERENCE ONLY.

-Paper renewal applications are no longer accepted.
-Vendors must submit renewal applications to the Commission electronically via a Maryland casino.
-For questions related specifically to the Renewal Process for all Registered or Certified Vendors, please contact Ms. Dana Tayag at:
+For questions related specifically to the renewal process for Vendors, please contact Ms. Dana Tayag at:

-dana.tayag1@maryland.gov or nongaming.vendors@maryland.gov
+[email protected] or [email protected]

-Per Code of Maryland Regulations (COMAR) Title 36.03.02.17 and 36.10.06.11:
+Per Code of Maryland Regulations (COMAR) Title 36.03.02.17 and 36.10.06.11

 (3) Shall automatically expire if a Vendor does not comply with RENEWAL requirements under this regulation; and

-(4) Is subject to cancellation by the Commission if the Commission determines that the Vendor’s continued conduct of business with a Maryland Sponsored Entity (applicant or licensee) is contrary to the public interest of the State or the policies in State Government Article, Title 9, Subtitle 1A, Annotated Code of Maryland, or this subtitle.
+(4) Is subject to cancellation by the Commission if the Commission determines that the Vendor’s continued conduct of business with a Maryland Sponsoring Entity (applicant or licensee) is contrary to the public interest of the State or the policies in State Government Article, Title 9, Subtitle 1A, Annotated Code of Maryland, or this subtitle.

 Denial or Cancellation